Niraj Chag is a London-based composer and artist whose work spans a wide range from albums, to film scores, theatre and live events.

 Many of Niraj’s projects are achieved through working with unusual and challenging combinations of musicians.
 In 2008 he worked with opera singers, a 40-piece brass band and 600 vocalists to create a piece for the official Olympic Torch event on London’s South Bank.
 With the torch passing from China to the UK, Niraj found himself heading the other way in 2009, as he took up a residency at The Factory in Shanghai, working with Chinese urban and classical musicians.
 Following this in 2011 Niraj co-created the online magazine Eastern Soul, which showcased a unique combination of musical artists in a series of articles and podcasts.
 In 2014 Niraj won a PRS commission and created You Run On Tracks, Not Roads, a politically charged piece about nationalism, which was performed in London and Glasgow as part of the commonwealth games celebrations.

 Niraj’s desire for innovation is also evident in his work for the stage.
 In 2012 as composer for the West End musical Wah!
 Wah!
 Girls he created his music within a new system that allowed musical stems to be played and remixed dynamically in a live setting.
-He has been elected as a board member of the Musical Theatre Network, where he hopes he can help add his creativity to the debate on the future of musical theatre.
-Significant theatre commissions include Olivier Award winning Rafta Rafta (National Theatre, 2007), Much Ado About Nothing (Royal Shakespeare Company, 2013) and Dara (National Theatre, 2015).
+Significant theatre commissions include Olivier Award winning Rafta Rafta (Royal National Theatre, 2007), Much Ado About Nothing (Royal Shakespeare Company, 2013), Dara (Royal National Theatre, 2015) and The Captive Queen (Shakespeare’s Globe Theatre, 2018).
 Niraj has scored over 20 dance productions including Shobana Jeyasinghs Classic Cuts (Royal Opera House, 2012) an avant-garde piece which merged South Indian Carnatic music and Bollywood samples.

 Niraj’s scope of work continues to expand.
 Having created the score for feature film All in Good Time (Studio Canal, 2012), he has since gone on to score BBC feature length drama Our Girl (BBC1, 2013).